Chapter 11 - Neurologic Tests

 We presented this information in some detail because the lumbar puncture is an important test that is frequently performed, often by a nonspecialist.
 Failure to measure pressure, count cells properly, note the presence of xanthochromia, or request the appropriate tests from the laboratory results in inadequate or frankly misleading information.
 Unfortunately, such failures are common, even in good hospitals.
 It is therefore important to master the preceding information.

 This is an exceedingly rare procedure.
 When CSF cannot be obtained from the lumbar space (and when its analysis is considered critical to treatment), a cisternal tap may be required.
-The needle is placed in the midline, passing just under the occipital bone, into the (usually large) cisterna magna (Fig. 11-2).
+The needle is placed in the midline, passing just under the occipital bone, into the (usually large) cisterna magna (Figure 11-2).
 This is technically fairly easy; however, if the needle is advanced too far it can enter the medulla, sometimes causing sudden respiratory arrest and death.
 The test should therefore be carried out only by experienced physicians (usually neurosurgeons or neurologists).
 An alternative route that may be used by neurosurgeons and neuroradiologists is lateral to C-1 with penetration through the large C-1 intervertebral hiatus.

 The cisternal tap may be used in myelography when the upper margin of a spinal block needs to be defined, however, magnetic resonance imaging (MRI), has become the procedure of choice for defining the upper and lower limits of spinal cord or spinal cord compressing lesions.
 It is necessary at times in the intrathecal administration of irritating medications, such as amphotericin B. Medications are diluted more rapidly in the larger and more rapidly circulating volume of cisterna magna than in the smaller lumbar sac.